saikirandhulipudi/eCommerce_Project/README.md

 # eCommerce_Project
-# Customer Analytics: EDA, Lookalike Model, and Clustering
+# EDA, Lookalike Model, and Clustering

 ## 📌 Project Overview
 This repository contains data-driven analyses and machine learning models to understand customer behavior.
 The project is divided into three key sections: